Home » RECIPES » SAVORY » APPETIZERS » Butter Bean Hummus

 Of course, it is a longer process but can be done.
 If you have dried lima beans/ butter beans and do not know how to cook them on the stove top, in the slow cooker, or instant pot (fastest method).
 Once they have been cooked you can follow this recipe as written.

-Is it better to use a blender or food processor for making hummus?
+Is it better to use a blender or food processor for making this Butter Bean Hummus?

 Thanks for dropping in!
 Be sure to SUBSCRIBE to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
 If you love this recipe save it now so you can find it later.
 Thank you for your support!